-- If this is used, index structure is a file organization for data records (like Heap files or sorted files). - At most one index on a given collection of data records can use Alternative 1. - This alternative saves pointer lookups but can be expensive to maintain with insertions and deletions.
+- The index structure is a file organization for data records (like Heap Files or Sorted Files). - At most one index per relation can use Alternative 1. - It saves pointer lookups but can be expensive to maintain with insertions and deletions.